DonovanSchell/PokemonAnalysis/insights.md

   - Gen V-VII - These generations use identical formulas in this calculator as their core mechanics are the same. darkGrass and Capture Power bonuses are excluded
   - Gen VIII - Level only affects catch probability for Pokémon level 1-19.
 Level 20+ applies no bonus.
 Difficulty badge factor and Max Raid Battle mechanics are excluded

-*Catch rate success calculations based on catch rate formulas found on [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Catch_rate)*
+*Catch rate success calculations based on formulas found on [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Catch_rate)*

 **SQL Skills Demonstrated:** Aggregation, FILTER, subqueries, conditional filtering